 SPECIAL CIRCUMSTANCE HOUSING

-I need somewhere to stay on campus this fall even though residence halls have closed.
+I need somewhere to stay on campus this Fall (or over Winter Break) even though residence halls have closed.
 Are there any options for me?

-University Housing is operating at a reduced capacity for a limited number of residents who have special circumstances and require housing on-campus for the remainder of the Fall semester.
-If you moved off campus but now believe that your circumstances have changed and you need on-campus accommodations, please email firstname.lastname@example.org for additional information.
+University Housing is operating at a reduced capacity for a limited number of residents who have special circumstances and require housing on-campus for the remainder of the Fall semester and for those who need to remain on campus over the extended Winter Break.
+If you moved off campus but now believe that your circumstances have changed and you need on-campus accommodations, please email email@example.com for additional information.